VENOMTOOLS31/VENOM-EMAIL-SPOOFER/README.md

 **Using this software, you can spoof the sender email address of any choice.
 For example, security@google.com, account@facebook.com, and more.**

-**Q: What is APK CRYPTER?**

-**A: APK CRYPTER helps bypass virus warnings from Google Play Protect, Device Security.
-It can bypass Chinese devices, Samsung McAffe Security, and more, ensuring your apps remain undetected.**

 **[Click here to visit our site](https://venom.software/product/venom-email-spoofer/)**

 **[Join Telegram Channel](https://t.me/+HzAaarZkrPZhYzY0)**